govindrajkumar/easy-lease/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and configured as a Progressive Web App with offline support.

+## Google Maps API Key

+The Google Maps Places API is required for address autocomplete.
+For now, the key is hardcoded in `src/components/AddressAutocomplete.js` in the `GOOGLE_MAPS_API_KEY` constant.
+Replace it with your own key as needed.

+In production, consider storing this key in an environment variable.
+An `.env.example` file is provided as a template for that setup.

 ## Available Scripts

 In the project directory, you can run: